 Inventory Management Is Easy

 Let’s start with the myth we mentioned at the beginning of this chapter: “Inventory management is easy.”

 What’s so easy about managing numerous locations, reordering new stock, evaluating staff candidates or reviewing technologies to use?

 Or how about generating reports, cutting out fraud, or identifying why things are going missing?

 Even with the help of software, inventory management is still challenging.
 It’s never been easy and never will be.
 And because inventory management can make or break a company, there’s absolutely no reason to subscribe to this myth.

 Start Managing the Inventory After Your Business Has Launched

-Your team launches their small business, gets really excited … and then decides to prepare an inventory management system.
+Your team launches their small business, gets excited … and then decides to prepare an inventory management system.

 The problem is at this point, your inventory has already become disorganized and could be hurting your bottom line.

 For many e-commerce newbies, inventory management isn’t a priority.
 They want to get the ball rolling with their business before they even think about something like managing inventory.

 But before your business is up and running, your inventory needs to be structured.
 Otherwise, it will quickly get out of hand.
 Costs will spiral and you might be left in the embarrassing situation whereby a customer tries to buy an item that isn’t in stock.

 For all fledgling companies, this is the last thing that’s needed.
 Always prioritize an inventory management system and implement it before you launch your business.